rajshahuk/clj-mu/README.md

 **Note: Use this at your peril, this is a very very early version of the API and it is likely to be change.
 It has been built to 'scratch my own itch'**

+_In versions >1.0.0 mu-server is removed as a dependency of this library.
+You must include this yourself._

 Clojure friendly library for using https://muserver.io

 This library has been written to allow more a _clojure-ey_ way to use MuServer.
 It has been written